-Some of the most common causes of alterations in the microbiome of horses include sudden diet changes, a diet that is high in rapidly fermented starches or sugars, exposure to stress, and use of medications or deworming drugs.
+Some of the most common causes of alterations in the microbiome of horses include sudden diet changes, a diet that is high in rapidly fermented starches or sugars, stress, and use of medications or deworming drugs.
 However, many of these cause only transient changes in the gut microbiome and do not induce frank “dysbiosis” which, by definition, is only present when there is gastrointestinal disease.

-Horses with dysbiosis or other gut issues may exhibit a wide range of symptoms including digestive disturbances, weight loss, behavioural changes, and inflammation in the gastrointestinal tract or other areas of the body.
+Horses with dysbiosis or other gut issues may exhibit a wide range of symptoms including digestive disturbances, weight loss, behavioural changes, and inflammation in the gastrointestinal tract.

-Treatments for dysbiosis may include making changes to the diet of affected horses and replenishing the beneficial bacteria of the gastrointestinal system by using pre- and probiotics or transplanting fecal organisms from a healthy horse.
+Treatments for dysbiosis may include making changes to the diet of affected horses and replenishing the beneficial bacteria of the gastrointestinal system by feeding pre- and probiotics or transplanting fecal organisms from a healthy horse.

 If your horse is affected by dysbiosis or other gut problems, submit their diet for analysis and our nutritionists can help you design a gut-friendly feeding program for free.